 It was Jen’s idea to climb a tree.
 She helped me up, then we sat cradled by the base.
 I kept trembling when we kissed, holding onto a nearby branch for balance.
 There was a gazebo to the right, and – for a moment – I considered leading Jen onto its canopy.
 We climbed down and wandered west toward my apartment.
 The following morning Jen made arrangements to stay with me for a few more days.

-We avoided any talk of Jen’s relationship, opting instead to drink and dance, then eat at Ernie’s (the late-night king of sausage and eggs).
+We avoided any talk of Jen’s relationship, opting instead to drink and dance, then eat at Ernie’s.
 Jen was a Northeast Philly girl; she had graduated from Archbishop Ryan.
 I was a product of the suburbs, Cardinal O’Hara.
 The two of us were skinny, built like coat bags; we had long hair with lemon streaks throughout.
 Time and again, Jen and I bonded over our lack of communication with our fathers.
 I was Jen’s mistress, and I felt in control.

 Jen left town that Tuesday, but she came back the following weekend.
 On Saturday night, Jen got plastered and she told me that she and Andy had agreed to see other people.
 I assumed this was a lie told for our mutual convenience; one of those heresies people justify by saying, “It’s just made matters easier.”